affinity-engine/ember-theater-web/markdown/en/learn/director/configuration.md

 ## Configuration

 There are generally three ways to customize a direction.
-By passing arguments directly into the direction, by setting attributes on an associated fixture, and finally by changing the config.
+By modifying the specific direction, by setting attributes on an associated fixture, and finally by changing the config.
 They are prioritized in this order:

 *   Options
 *   Fixtures